hannahdesmond/mastery-curriculum/chapter2/README.md

 ## Complete the mastery quiz for chapter 2

-Use your mastery quizzes repository to do the quiz for chapter 2.
+Use your mastery quizzes repository to complete the quiz for chapter 2.